snehilvj/dmc-docs/docs/migration/migration.md

 .. toc::

-### Release Announcements

-Check out the [release announcements](https://github.com/snehilvj/dash-mantine-components/discussions/categories/releases) to see what’s new in each version.

-Explore the [v2.0.0 release announcement](/release-2-0-0) for a full overview with live examples of new features!

 ### Version Compatibility

 Below is a list of Dash Mantine Components (DMC) versions, their corresponding Mantine versions, and required Dash versions.